BVI-VFI: A Video Quality Database for Video Frame Interpolation: Subjective Experiments

-The inter-subject consistency~\cite{hossfeld2013best} is assessed by measuring the correlation between the average differential scores (DMOS) given by two randomly separated equal-size groups of subjects.
+To investigate the credibility of the subjective data collected, we follow previous works~\cite{hossfeld2013best,madhusudana2021subjective} to measure the inter- and intra-subject consistencies using the DMOS values.
+Firstly, The inter-subject consistency~\cite{hossfeld2013best} is assessed by measuring the correlation between the average differential scores (DMOS) given by two randomly separated equal-size groups of subjects.
 Due to the subject grouping described, the random split was performed within each group.
-We performed 1000 times of such random split and at each time computed the Spearman's Ranked Order Correlation Coefficient (SROCC) between the DMOS of the two groups.
-The median SROCC value for the 1000 splits was found to be 0.926, and the standard deviation was 0.004.
+We performed 1000 times of such random split and at each time computed the Spearman's Ranked Order Correlation Coefficient (SRCC) between the DMOS of the two groups.
+The median SRCC value for the 1000 splits was found to be 0.910, and the standard deviation was 0.006.
 This indicates a high level of consistency among subjects.
-Fig.~\ref{fig:intersubject} (a) shows the distribution of the average differential values for one such split.
+Fig.~\ref{fig:intersubject} shows the distribution of the average differential values for one such split.

 Furthermore, we also checked the intra-subject consistency~\cite{hossfeld2013best}, which is a measurement of how well the judgement of each subject agrees with all the viewers who viewed the same videos.
-This is evaluated by calculating the SROCC between the differential scores given by each subject to his/her allocated videos and the DMOS values given by the group for the same videos.
-Performing this process for every subject, we obtained a median SROCC value of 0.778 with a standard deviation of 0.106, which are reasonable values that indicate high reliability of the collected opinion scores~\cite{madhusudana2021subjective}.
+This is evaluated by calculating the SRCC between the differential scores given by each subject to his/her allocated videos and the DMOS values given by the group for the same videos.
+Performing this process for every subject, we obtained a median SRCC value of 0.712 with a standard deviation of 0.119, which are reasonable values that indicate the reliability of the collected opinion scores~\cite{madhusudana2021subjective}.

-Finally, Fig.~\ref{fig:intersubject} (b) shows a histogram of all the DMOS values calculated using Equation (\ref{eqn:dmos}).
-The mean and the standard deviation of the DMOS values were 50 and 13.32.
-The maximum and minimum DMOS values were 87.53 and 26.39.